Johny-adri2/androd-darkgreen-iconpack/README.md

 # Android dark-green icon pack
-An dark-green icon pack for Android
+A dark-green icon pack for Android